designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 Then run :

+> gulp scaffold

+or if you just want jade (templates) or javascript manifests

 > gulp templates
 > gulp manifests

-or simply :

-> gulp create

 ##Configuration##